 One of the questions The Satanic Temple wants the nation to confront is how secular of a country is the United States.
 There’s supposed to be a separation of Church and State, but how firmly does that line stand?
 Somehow over time, religion and politics continue to cavort.
 The Pledge of Allegiance declares “one nation under God.”
-The War on Terrorism has become a battle between Christians and Muslims, creating panic in America of other religious beliefs.
+The War on Terrorism has become a battle between Christians and Muslims, creating panic in America towards other religious beliefs.
 I see billboards advertising that the only way to salvation is through the bible.

 For me, I think one of the significant messages of this documentary is that there needs to be a more balanced representation of religions throughout the U.S. The Satanic Temple’s purpose is not to diminish or destroy Christianity; it just wants to be viewed as equal, not less than or profane.
 Jesus and Buddha should be able to stand side by side, without controversy.
 Ultimately, all people should follow a faith of their own free will and should not have to endure another religion’s teachings being shoved down their throats.